wangyi-fudan/wyhash/manuscript.md

 **Statistical Tests and Speed Benchmarks**

 wyhash and wyrand are tested and benchmarked on a dual-Xeon E5 2683-v3 server with 4 X 16 DDR3 @ 2133 MHz memory.
-To control machine-specific bias, we also report the results of three modern hash functions: t1ha2_atonce (known for speed), xxHash64 (known for popularity), SipHash (known for security).

 The SMHasher test results are reported in SMHasher.wyhash, SMHasher.t1ha2_atonce, SMHasher.xxHash64, SMHasher.SipHash respectively.
 All benchmarked algorithms passed all tests.